Ascent Similarity Caching with Approximate Indexes: Introduction

 The remainder of the paper is organized as follows: we present similarity caches in Sec.~\ref{sec:bg_similarity} and other relevant background in Sec.~\ref{sec:bg_other}.
 We introduce \acai{} in Sec.~\ref{sec:acai} and our experimental results in Sec.~\ref{sec:experiments}. \ifnum\extended=0 The reviewer may consult an extended version available online~\cite{sisalem20techrep}.
 It contains additional results and more detailed proofs.\fi The notation used across the paper is summarized in Table~\ref{tab:notations_definitions}.
 The proofs and other technical details can be found in the Supplementary material.
+This work is an extension of our previous work~\cite{salem2021accai}.
+In particular, we provide {(i)} the regret bound when the state of the system is only updated every $M$ requests, {(ii)} a new rounding mechanism, and {(iii)} the complete proofs.